theuerc/Website/src/lib/contents/changelog/2022-10-07.md

 This release includes security fixes addressing information leakage in logs; see the [security announcement log](https://www.gitpod.io/security/log) for more information.

+### 2022.09.2 hotfix (published on 21.7.2022)

+This hotfix includes:

+- [#13934](https://github.com/gitpod-io/gitpod/pull/13934) Fix for an issue where secrets could end up in logs because the installer was logging the env var object.
+For more information, see the [security announcement log](../security/log#update-21102022)
+- [#13959](https://github.com/gitpod-io/gitpod/pull/13959) This fix adds a checkbox to enable the HTTP proxy settings.
+Proxy settings were sometimes being incorrectly applied before this.
+Now, the values are still taken from the KOTS CLI input variables, but will not be applied until the option is configured in the UI.

 ### 2022.09.1 hotfix (published on 14.7.2022)

-[#13821](https://github.com/gitpod-io/gitpod/pull/13821) This hotfix includes a change to fix the regression caused by `protected_secrets` (see [security announcement log](https://www.gitpod.io/security/log) for more information) when working with self-signed certs.
+[#13821](https://github.com/gitpod-io/gitpod/pull/13821) This hotfix includes a change to fix the regression caused by `protected_secrets` (see [security announcement log](../security/log) for more information) when working with self-signed certs.

 ### Highlights